 Palladium is a member of the Platinum Metals Group (PMG) on the periodic table and is more rare than gold.
 It's a naturally occurring grayish-white metal, just a touch darker than platinum.
 It’s typically used in an alloy that is 95% pure palladium and mixed with another PMG member: ruthenium.

 Palladium is great for jewelry production.
 Its malleability makes it excellent for holding diamonds in place, while still being a very durable metal that resists scratches better than platinum or white gold.
 Its naturally white color means there’s no need to rhodium-plate, so it’s lower maintenance.
 As a bonus, palladium is hypoallergenic.

-The price of a palladium ring typically falls between the price of 14K and 18K white gold.
-It’s purity, hypoallergenic quality and lower maintenance are the main arguments for choosing this alloy over white gold.
+Its purity, hypoallergenic quality and lower maintenance are the main arguments for choosing this alloy over white gold.
 Its lower density and slightly lower price tag are typical reasons one would choose this alloy over platinum.

 Platinum has been used in precious jewelry for centuries.
 It’s a rare precious metal that is naturally grayish white in color.
 And like palladium, platinum is hypoallergenic and doesn’t require rhodium plating.

 It polishes to an excellent shine and is very malleable, making it a great choice for setting stones in intricate designs.
 Platinum is also the densest of the precious metals for jewelry — a sturdiness needed for intricate filigree designs.
 The high density also lends itself well to setting large diamonds because prongs made of platinum will be more secure than ones made of white gold.

 The malleability of platinum allows the metal's finish to develop a patina over time.
 Instead of losing metal when scratched, the surface of platinum is only displaced, causing a rich matte finish over time that can easily be re-polished or re-textured down the road without removing metal.

 Platinum is truly an heirloom quality metal.
 Its physical properties make it a coveted metal for jewelry designs that last for generations.
 While it may be the most expensive of the precious metals, platinum jewelry is worth considering for its rarity, purity, and density.